dsmeel/SFTriggerFramework/README.md

 ![Trigger Handler Record Detail](/Assets/Trigger_Handler_Detail.png)

-To use the trigger handler, you only need to construct an instance of your trigger handler and call the `run()` method.
+To use the trigger handler, you need to construct an instance of TtriggerHandler and call the `run()` method.
 Here is an example of the Account trigger.

 ```java
 trigger AccountTrigger on Account (before insert, before update, before delete, after insert, after update, after delete, after undelete) {